 Though the award-winning band just released their first album last year, they go way back.
 “We were all players in the Houston music scene,” bassist Adam Castaneda says.
 “Most of us have known one another for about 10 years.
 One day we put together the ‘dream team’ list of who we wanted in the band, made some phone calls and in about two weeks The Suffers were born.”

-The diverse backgrounds of each band member have contributed to the unique quality of The Suffers’ collective sound.
+Each band member's diverse background has contributed to the The Suffers’ collective sound.
 A hybrid of soul, rock and roll, reggae and jazz, front woman Kam Franklin described their dynamic style as a ”chaotic paella.”